microsoft/GraphEngine/README.md

 ## Building for Windows

-Make sure Visual Studio 2015 is installed.
+Make sure [Visual C++ 2015 Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) is installed for MSBuild and VC++ compiler toolchains.
 To build the `.Net Framework 4.5.1` version, you can either built the projects (except `Trinity.Core.NETStandard.sln`) one by one with Visual Studio, or run `tools/build.bat`.